We wrote this guide to help you determine what kind of system will best suit your organization.

-Accounting software for the healthcare or social services industries will include a number of features that support the management of day-to-day accounting and business practices.
+Accounting software for healthcare or social services industries will include a number of features that support the management of day-to-day accounting and business practices.
 Beyond just accounts payable/receivable and general ledger, they support billing to insurance companies, as well as Medicare and Medicaid.
 Specific budgeting tools for the financing structure in those industries are typically included, and integrate with electronic medical records software for meaningful use.

-|Medical Materials Management||Manage the purchasing and disbursement of supplies, especially any pharmaceuticals or lab materials with a shelf life.
+|Medical materials management||Manage the purchasing and disbursement of supplies, especially any pharmaceuticals or lab materials with a shelf life.
 This prevents lost inventory and/or charges.|

-|Patient/Insurance/CMS Billing||Between copays, reconciling EOB forms, and the Centers for Medicare & Medicaid Services, the bureaucracy associated with healthcare accounting adds several layers of complexity most industries don’t have to deal with.
-Healthcare accounting software typically includes ICD-9 and CPT coding information, claim scrubbing, and electronic claims submission.|
+|Patient/insurance/CMS billing||Between copays, reconciling EOB forms and the Centers for Medicare & Medicaid Services, the bureaucracy associated with healthcare accounting adds several layers of complexity most industries don’t have to deal with.
+These systems typically includes ICD-9 and CPT coding information, claim scrubbing and electronic claims submission.|

-|Integration with Electronic Medical Records||Electronic medical records (EMRs) track patient notes, demographics, family medical histories, and medications.
-They also typically include features like e-prescribing, lab and medical device testing integration, and voice recognition notes software.
+|Integration with electronic medical records||Electronic medical records (EMRs) track patient notes, demographics, family medical histories and medications.
+They also typically include features like e-prescribing, lab and medical device testing integration and voice recognition notes software.
 In the move for all providers to adopt EMR technology, integrating with that data is critical for most buyers.|

-|HIPAA compliance||If your accounting software contains any patient data, you’ll need a solution that not only performs the necessary accounting functions, but also complies with HIPAA’s privacy regulations.|
+|HIPAA compliance||If your system contains any patient data, you’ll need a solution that not only performs the necessary accounting functions, but also complies with HIPAA’s privacy regulations.|

 The most critical factor to consider in selecting your healthcare/social services accounting software is your size and type of organization.
 A hospital provides a large number of disparate services, whereas a private practice may have only a handful of physicians within a single specialty.
 Inpatient facilities track patients differently than outpatient facilities.
 For example, phthalmologists will need to monitor retail sales, while a cardiologist does not.
-Social services, palliative/hospice care, and rehab all have their own unique needs, too.
+Social services, palliative/hospice care and rehab all have their own unique needs, too.
 Therefore, it’s essential to ensure your software solution is designed to handle the accounting functions that meet your facility’s unique needs.

-When evaluating healthcare or social services accounting software, buyers should consider the following:
+When evaluating these systems, buyers should consider the following: